CivicActions/ssp-toolkit/docs/ssp.md

+#### Amazon Web Services (AWS) US-East/West control support

+The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: contingency plan.

+### Part b)

 #### LINCS specific control or LINCS Responsibility

-ISCP Coordinator (ISCPC) distributes the CP plan to all members who have roles in Contingency Planning and Incident Response team.
+The LINCS Information System Contingency Plan (ISCP) has been distributed to all members who have roles in Contingency Planning and Incident Response team.
 Direction by the System Owner will updated who is required to receive a copy of the contingency plan.
+The ISCP can be found in the LINCS GitHub wiki at <https://github.com/NuCivic/healthdata/wiki/contingency-plan> and <https://github.com/NuCivic/healthdata/wiki/contingency-plan-word>.